Healthcare Decisions Week Is Oct. 28 to Nov. 3 – Complete Your Advance Health Care Directive Today

 To learn more about women’s health don’t miss the 2012 Universal Sisters Conference, Hosted by Mills-Peninsula Health Services and the African American Community Health Advisory Committee on Saturday, Dec.
 1, 2012, at the San Francisco Airport Marriott.
 Keynote speakers include Gloria Mayfield-Banks, Director, elite executive national sales, Mary Kay, Inc., and James E.K.
 Hildreth, M.D., dean, College of Biological Sciences, University of California, Davis.
 The day includes a continental breakfast, educational workshops and luncheon.
 Tickets are $50.
 Register here.

 Every year in the U.S. approximately 500,000 to one million young people ages 15 to 24 attempt to take their own lives.
-This fact was tragically brought home to the Peninsula in late 2009 and 2010 when a rash of teen suicides rocked the community of Palo Alto, California.

 “Suicide is the third leading cause of death in teenagers after accidents and homicide,” says Dan Becker, M.D., a psychiatrist and medical director for Mills-Peninsula’s Behavioral Health Services.
 While accidents and violence relate to behavioral problems, Dr. Becker says that suicide is more closely related to psychiatric disorders, particularly depression.
 Depression occurs in approximately 15 percent of teens.
 “For these reasons and others, it’s important that communities have appropriate treatment programs and facilities to help adolescents and their families,” he says.
 Read More about Depression – Adolescents at Risk